CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 More in general, developing a healthy distance from parts of self is a practice of many more psychotherapy practices, such as distinguishing "I AM angry" to "I FEEL angry", which is a moving away from identification with emotion into something that we are simply relating to.

-More in depth, FP allows to become more aware of what's going on in the bodymind, because there is no more need to *identify* with something that's happening in there, only to relate to it!
+More in depth, FP allows to become more aware of what's going on in the bodymind, because there is *no more need to identify with something that's happening in there, only to relate to it*!
 This is a profound difference that breaks down a lot of aversion and reluctance.

 A point of extreme importance is not all parts of self communicate with thoughts!
 A LOT of what's going on is taking place as emotions and feelings, and cutting those out of the discussion is doing an immense disservice to your self—some parts don't communicate any other way.